 “Seriously?”
 I deadpanned, startling my Laddie from his bedtime Kindle doze.
 My own e-reader cast its moonbeam light on my pillow, emanating a serenity I didn’t share.
 “We finally get a female character and the first thing they talk about is her breasts?”

 This irritating discovery wasn’t completely unexpected.
-When I began a personal initiative to read and study more classic science fiction about two years ago, I braced myself for such moments.
+When I launcher a personal initiative about two years ago to read and study more classic science fiction, I braced myself for such moments.
 I’m always wary of mid-20th-century sci-fi because so many of the stories I’ve encountered contain levels of sexism I just can’t countenance.
 But the recent Amazon bargain on Arthur C. Clarke’s Rendezvous with Rama and the book’s overwhelmingly positive reviews persuaded me to give it a try.

 The first few chapters subverted my expectations in a good way.
 Clarke slips soft humor into his writing that surprised and charmed me.
 He presents an intriguing premise: a giant cylindrical spacecraft dubbed Rama, seemingly abandoned, enters the inner solar system.
 A crew goes to investigate.
 Should be exciting, right?
 Parallels drawn between the Rama expedition and those of 18th century British explorer James Cook even hint at historical allusions.
 Unfortunately, neither the adventure nor the allegory ever reach fruition.